SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 **Note:** There is a difference between the two types of error handlers in the two different layers, as follows:

 - The Angular `ErrorHandler` class receives errors that happen during app rendering by Angular (on the server side).
-Spartacus provides a custom version of this (the `CxErrorHandler`), which propagates these errors to the next layer (that is, ExpressJS).
+Spartacus provides a custom version of this (the `CxErrorHandler`), which propagates the errors to the next layer (that is, ExpressJS).
-- Express error handler functions receive errors propagated from app rendering by Angular.
+- Express error handler functions receive errors propagated from app-rendering by Angular.
 These are responsible for sending an appropriate HTTP status code, as well as the HTML content, to the client of the server-side rendering.

+## Enabling SSR Error Handling

+Starting with version 2211.29, newly created Spartacus apps have SSR error handling enabled by default, which addresses the limitations of the out-of-the-box Angular SSR behavior.

+If your Spartacus app was created before version 2211.29, to benefit from all aspects of SSR error handling, you must do the following:

+- Enable the `propagateErrorsToServer` feature update toggle to start propagating the errors caught during server-side rendering to the ExpressJS server, where eventually they will be properly handled.
+For more information, see [Propagating Errors To The Server](#propagating-errors-to-the-server) and [Activating Propagate to Server](link to doc on help portal).
+- Enable the `ssrStrictErrorHandlingForHttpAndNgrx` feature update toggle to seal the Angular application from the asynchronous errors that occur in the NgRx flow and from HTTP calls during the rendering process.
+For more information, see [Strict Error Handling for HTTP And NgRx](#strict-error-handling-in-angular-for-http-and-ngrx) and [Activating SSR Strict Error Handling For HTTP and Ngrx](link to doc on help portal).
+- Enable `ssrFeatureToggle.avoidCachingErrors` in `SsrOptimizationOptions` to not cache any pages where an error occurs during rendering.
+For more information, see [Cache management and error handling](#cache-management-and-error-handling) and [Activating Avoid Cache Error](link to doc on help portal).
+- Use the `defaultExpressErrorHandlers` middleware in `server.ts` to handle errors in ExpressJS.
+For more information, see [Using Default ExpressJS Error Handlers](#using-default-expressjs-error-handlers).
+- Ensure that the `provideServer()` config function is provided in the `app.server.module.ts` file.
+It contains elements that are required for SSR error handling to work properly.

+**Note:** SSR error handling is introduced in Spartacus 2211.29.
+For new applications, the feature is enabled by default.
+For older applications that are updating to 2211.29, the feature is disabled by default, but you can enable it using the feature update toggles mentioned above.
+In later releases, these toggles will be activated by default, and later on, they will be removed entirely, with SSR error handling provided as standard functionality.
+As the toggles transition to these later rollout phases, if you have not already enabled SSR error handling, you may need to perform some steps manually to fully enable the functionality.
+The information for doing so is provided in the sections below.
+For more information about the life cycle of the SSR error handling feature update toggles, see [Composable Storefront Feature Update Rollout Phases](link to doc on help portal).

 ## Propagating Errors to the Server